 Nowadays, it is the nation’s beloved dish enjoyed by many people of all ages.
 There are even instant versions of it sold in supermarkets and convenience stores.
 Japanese people typically enjoy this dish at the end of meals or as a quick snack.

 Since it is so easy to make, it is also a popular food among students.
-This has been shown in many manga and anime scenes where students eat it while studying.
+This is shown in many manga and anime scenes in which students eat while studying.
 Moreover, cafes and restaurants in modern Japan have made it trendy with their stylish customisations of traditional Japanese comfort food.

 Ochazuke has a light-seasoned taste.
 It is not too plain yet not too seasoned either.
 Thus, it's perfect for when you have little appetite or are just in the mood for a light-tasting meal.